kaavyakalani26/covid19_toronto/README.md

-# Unmasking the Grim Reality: Age Disparities in COVID-19 Fatality Rates in Toronto
+# Age-Driven Disparities in COVID-19 Fatality Rates – A Toronto Perspective

 ## Overview of the Project

 This repository contains all the files and documentation for the paper.
-The paper presents a meticulous analysis of COVID-19 cases in Toronto, emphasizing the disproportionate impact on different age groups.
-Leveraging data from the City of Toronto's Open Data Library, the study scrutinizes fatality rates, revealing a stark contrast between older and younger demographics.
+The paper presents an analysis of COVID-19 cases in Toronto, emphasizing the disproportionate impact on different age groups.
+Leveraging data from the City of Toronto's Open Data Library, my analysis sheds light on the severity of outcomes, with a particular focus on the vulnerability of older individuals.

 ## File Structure
 The repo is structured as: